 So I have written about the dangers of unsaturated fats here and so this one is an important component of a healthy metabolism and correct sugar processing in your cells

-Apparently raw carrot is great for digestion and helps remove excess oestrogen from the body.
-For best effect it is recommended to have it grated with coconut oil, Himalayan rock salt and a little apple cider vinegar.
+Apparently raw carrot is great for digestion and helps remove excess estrogen from the body.
+For best effect it is recommended to have it grated with coconut oil, healthy salt and a little apple cider vinegar.
 If you don’t have time to fuss with that, then at least a small raw carrot a day is better than none.

 Raw Honey & fruit

 Adding a little raw honey and fruit back in.
-Apparently sugars are really thermogenic, they help your metabolism greatly however some have taken Dr Ray’s advice to the extreme and adding back like a cup of sugar a day and wondering why they are putting on weight!
-Given my past disastrous history with sugar, I’m treading carefully with this one and I say fuel with carbs according to your needs.
+Apparently sugars are really thermogenic.
+They help your metabolism greatly however some have taken Dr Ray’s advice to the extreme and adding back like a cup of sugar a day and wondering why they are putting on weight!
+Given my past disastrous history with sugar, I’m treading carefully with this one, so fuel with carbs according to your needs.
 I don’t do much in the way of exercise, so I don’t need much.